Erkaman/tess-opt/README.md

 But it's not done yet!

+## GUI Usage

+I will describe how to use the GUI.

+* `Wireframe` check this checkbox to render the teapot in wireframe.
+* `Do Vertex Calculation` check this checkbox to move the calculation(either specular lighting calculation or procedural texture calculation) from the fragment shader to the vertex shader
+* `Use Tessellation` if checked, the calculation is moved from the fragment shader to the tessellation evaluation shader.
+* `TessLevel` controls the tessellation level of the tessellation shader.
+* `Render Mode` controls whether we are calculating specular lighting, or we are calculating a procedural texture on the teapot.

 ## Building

 If on Linux or OS X, you can build it in the terminal by doing: